DataExperts/Dexih.Utils.CopyProperties/README.md

 ### Installation

-Add the latest version of the package "Dexih.Utils.CopyProperties" to a .net core/.net project.
+Add the [latest version][nuget] of the package "Dexih.Utils.CopyProperties" to a .net core/.net project.
+This supports .net standard framework 1.3 or newer, or the .net framework 4.6 or newer.

 ---